-If the dryer is to be shut down (taken out of service) for a period of time, the following MUST BE performed:
+In the case where the dryer is to be shut down (taken out of service) for a period of time, the following MUST BE performed:

 - 1. Discontinue power to the dryer either at the external disconnect switch or the circuit breaker. - 2.
-Discontinue the gas supply (for GAS MODELS ONLY): - a.
-SHUT OFF external gas supply shut off valve. - b.
-SHUT OFF internal gas supply shut off valve. - 3.
-Discontinue the steam supply (for STEAM MODELS ONLY): - a.
-SHUT OFF steam valves in the supply lines and the return lines.
+Discontinue the gas supply: - a.
+Shut off external gas supply shut off valve. - b.
+Shut off internal gas supply shut off valve.